jefftriplett/presentations/2025-pytexas/README.md

 - **Cursor CLI** is Cursor's CLI product
 - **GitHub Copilot CLI** is GitHub's CLI product

-^ Codex (OpenAI) is really good too and probably not worth switcing ^ GitHub Copilot CLI is new and can work with both OpenAI and Anthropic's models
+^ Codex (OpenAI) is really good too and probably not worth switching ^ GitHub Copilot CLI is new and can work with both OpenAI and Anthropic's models

 ---